Breee/pogo-map-package/README.md

 # Pogo-map-package
-Combines PMSF, Map-A-Droid and novabot.
+Combines PMSF, Map-A-Droid and pokealarm.
 We will explain how to setup everything step by step.

 1. Clone this repo